Helix Piercing Guide with Images

 Helix Piercing Infections

 Infections are sometimes limited only to the skin right around the piercing site.
-But sometimes it can start to spread past that area and it can cause system-wide problems.
+Although, sometimes it can start to spread past that area and it can cause system-wide problems.
 When that happens, an infection becomes more than just a nuisance – it could potentially cause big problems so you need to take any signs of infection seriously.

-But figuring out what’s normal after a piercing and what isn’t is sometimes easier said than done.
+By figuring out what’s normal after a piercing and what isn’t is sometimes easier said than done.
 It can be hard to know if redness means an infection is present or if it is just one of the normal side effects of a helix piercing.

 Here are some signs to help you determine what’s going on with your piercing, as well as what you should do about them: